Dr. Sharlin Responds: Non-celiac Gluten Sensitivity

 Dr. Sharlin Responds:

 Are you wondering, “what is non-celiac gluten sensitivity?”
-Dr. Sharlin in Springfield has the answer!
+Dr. Sharlin near Springfield has the answer!
 Non-Celiac Gluten Sensitivity (NCGS) is different from wheat allergy and Celiac disease.
 It remains a confusing, though fortunately an evolving topic for those interested in this subject.
 Skeptics abound, and many people who insist on consuming gluten-containing foods report no gastrointestinal distress to justify their consumption of this anti-nutrient.
 But the reality is that groups of gluten-related disorders are manifested not only by disturbances in the gastrointestinal tract, but also by dermatological, haematological, endocrinological, rheumatological, gynaecological, dental and neurological symptoms.

 NCGS Diet — Springfield